MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Add another 30 companies to your Job Search Roadmap (15 each day)
 * [Choose which Meetups you'll attend.][meetups]
 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.

+SF only:
+* After addressing all comments from reviewers, **turn in your resumes on Jobberwocky by Monday 9am.**
+* Don't forget to give us "Can Edit" permissions, not just "Can Comment"
+  * Check back frequently to see if we've reviewed it and sent it back to you.
+Also check it was marked as completed- we may have put some last to-dos in there.
+If it's not marked as completed, resolve the to-dos and resubmit for another review.

 [meetups]: ./engineering-culture/meetups.md
 [job-boards]: ./mass-applying/job-boards.md